 How to Install Bitwarden on Ubuntu Linux

-This article shows you how to install a password manager on your Ubuntu Linux system.
+Setting up a password manager on your Ubuntu Linux system is a smart move for digital security.
 Keeping your passwords safe is crucial for your digital security.

 Install Bitwarden on Ubuntu by creating a dedicated user, downloading the official installation script, and running it with `./bitwarden.sh install`.
 After installation, start the services using `docker compose up -d`.